 To view the syllabus for the courses below, please go to the klio homepage

 urban development in three of the most important cities in the western tradition

-2013 and 2014: HIST / HUM / PHYS 361.
-Science and Culture.
+- HC434h.
+Science and Culture. = HIST / HUM / PHYS 361.To be offered in the Honors College.
 J. Nicols; co-taught with Professor Greg Bothun, Physics.